memmanuel2/cicd-pipeline-train-schedule-jenkins/README.md

     ./gradlew npm_start

-Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) I am editing the file to test if a build will be triggered
+Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) I am editing the file to test if a build will be triggered so i can continue